PastMatter/PR24MVDBACSAJR/osnutek.md

 <p>
   Since chess got popular in last few years, we decided make a Chess DataBase with games of players, which is going to help new players (also the expirienced ones) find out what are the most popular openings in chess.
-We are also going to find out what are the highest rated turnaments and which players are the best.
+We are also going to find out what are the highest rated tournaments and which players are the best.
 </p>
 <p>